nitzsche-fzi/machinery-fault-detection/README.md

 paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5336047/pdf/sensors-17-00425.pdf).

 ### Structure
-In this work we consider three different variations of CNNs and one Dense Neural Network (DNN).
+In this work we consider three different variations of CNNs and one Feed Forward Neural Network (FFNN).
 The variants and the abbreviations used in the following are:
 - one layer CNN with wide kernel layer (CNN)
 - two layer CNN with a wide kernel first layer and a small kernel [depth-wise separable](https://towardsdatascience.com/a-basic-introduction-to-separable-convolutions-b99ec3102728) layer (DS-CNN)
 - three layer CNN with a wide kernel first layer and two small kernel layers (WDCNN)
-- two layer DNN with two layers (DNN)
+- two layer FFNN with two dense layers (FFNN)

 Every network uses a dense layer in the end with a softmax classifier and contains a batch normalization before every convolutional or dense layer.
 After every convolutional layer, a max